-With its purchase of MGM, Amazon supersizes its Hollywood ambitions
+A ‘Legally Blonde’ movie universe and shows about Bond villains: How Amazon’s MGM purchase could change Hollywood

 With its signature roaring lion, MGM is the 97-year-old studio behind “Gone With the Wind,” “Gaslight” and “The Wizard of Oz.”
 But it fell on financial hard times in the 1970s and has seen a series of comebacks and setbacks in the nearly half-century since.

 The Amazon deal ends a dozen years of ownership uncertainty for the studio, whose owners are a handful of hedge funds and investment groups, notably the New York-based Anchorage Capital.
-As far back as 2009 it has been eyed for acquisition by a number of Hollywood players, including Warner Bros. and Rupert Murdoch’s 20th Century Fox, before entering into and emerging from bankruptcy — then becoming the frequent subject of acquisition rumors again.
+As far back as 2009 it has been eyed for acquisition by a number of Hollywood players, including Warner Bros. and Rupert Murdoch’s Twentieth Century Fox, before entering into and emerging from bankruptcy — then becoming the frequent subject of acquisition rumors again.

 Despite owning high-end properties, MGM has mostly been forced to sit out Hollywood’s golden age of franchising.
 While other companies have created a galaxy of new TV shows and movies around age-old entertainment, MGM has had to sell off rights to other studios or simply let them sit unused.